paise-org/paise-org.github.io/_pages/cfp.md

 **4. Data, Security, and Lifecycle Management**
 * Cyber-security and privacy in edge computing
-* Security and privacy for distributed learning
+* Security and privacy for distributed learning and inference
 * Data and AI lifecycle management across edge and cloud

 ### Submission Instructions